digital-solver/scynapse-api/README.md

 * Allow users to add a movie to their list of favorites
 * Allow users to remove a movie from their list of favorites
 * Allow existing users to deregister

+## Materials
+During the development of this project, the following materials were used to guide the work and stay organized:

+User stories: A set of user stories were created to help understand the needs and goals of the users of the application.
+These stories served as a roadmap for the development process, helping to prioritize features and functionality.

+Kanban board: A Kanban board was used to track progress and manage tasks.
+The board helped keep track and ensure deadlines were met.

 ## Technologies